SmartTokenLabs/token-negotiator/README.md

 npm i @alphawallet/token-negotiator
 ```

-## Client Installation
+## Client: Installation

-The client installation provides two solutions to bringing tokens into your website, web app, dapp.
+The client installation provides two solutions to bringing tokens into your website, web app or dapp.

 ### Active Client Negotiation of tokens